Gtsui091/seaaroundus/README.md

 catchdata("eez", 76)

 # use alternative API environment (available on all functions)
+# NOTE: alternative API environments may not always be publically accessible
 catchdata("eez", 76, env="qa")

 # get top 3 species data for Brazil as a data frame